Azure/azure-powershell/documentation/Debugging-StaticAnalysis-Errors.md

 Most help issues that cause StaticAnalysis to fail occur when help has not been added for a particular cmdlet.
 If you have not generated help for your new cmdlets, please follow the instructions [here](https://github.com/Azure/azure-powershell/blob/main/documentation/development-docs/help-generation.md).
 If this is not the issue, follow the steps listed under "Remediation" for each violation listed in HelpIssues.csv.

 ### Example Issues
 Example issues occur when your changed markdown files in the `help` folder (_e.g.,_ `src/Accounts/Accounts/help`) violate PowerShell language best practices.
 Please follow the suggestion displayed in "Remediation" entry for each violation listed in `ExampleIssues.csv`.
 Issues with severity 0 or 1 must be addressed, while issues with severity 2 are advisory.
+To better standardize the writing of documents, please also check the warning issues with severity 2 in log or download the `ExampleIssues.csv` file.
 If you have an issue with severity 0 or 1 that has been approved by the Azure PowerShell team, you can suppress them following these steps:

 - Download the `ExampleIssues.csv` file from the CI pipeline artifacts
 - Open the file using a text editor (such as VS Code) and copy each of the errors you'd like to suppress